Darkness was at first by darkness hidden.

 Ralph W. Sockman

 The way of progress is neither swift nor easy.

-Our knowledge can only be finite, while our ignorance must necessarily
+Our knowledge can only be finite, while our ignorance must necessarily be infinite.

 Sir Karl Popper